-4. Once you have signed in, the Zoom website will open allowing you to edit and select various amounts of settings, options and even the ability to join Zoom and host Zoom sessions.
+4. Once you have signed in, the Zoom website will open allowing you to edit and select various settings, options and even the ability to join Zoom and host Zoom sessions.
 You may now close this website.

 Your account is now configured to Victoria University.
 This process might need to be continued regularly.
 If so you will need to log in this way automatically from time to time.